TheTripleV/PrairieLive/README.md

 If working alone, this will sync your code so it isn't accidentally lost.

-Note: This extension has only been tested on Google Chrome but seems to work perfectly fine in Firefox too.
+**Note**: This extension has only been tested on Google Chrome but seems to work perfectly fine in Firefox too.

+**Note**: Live syncing will only occur between users of this extension.

 Link to Chrome Webstore Download: